speechchemistry/phonemic-analysis/README.md

 ## Prerequisites

-This tool requires Java runtime to be installed which is available on most platforms.
+This tool requires Java runtime which is already installed on many systems.

 ## Installation